-If the investigator(s) determines that there is insufficient information alleged to suggest that a policy violation may have occurred, the Reporting Party and Responding Party will be notified in writing.
+If the investigator(s), in consultation with the Title IX Coordinator, determines that there is insufficient information alleged to suggest that a policy violation may have occurred, the Reporting Party and Responding Party will be notified in writing.
 The Reporting Party will have the opportunity to seek review by an Appeals Officer by submitting a written request for review to the Title IX Coordinator within five (5) College business days of the date of such notice.
 The Appeals Officer is typically a vice president or senior level administrator.
-The Responding Party will be notified if an appeal has been submitted and have the opportunity to respond within five (5) College business days.
+The Responding Party will be notified if an appeal has been submitted..
 The Appeals Officer shall consider the facts in support of the request and seek clarification of facts as deemed necessary.
 The Appeals Officer may request that the investigator(s) conduct an additional investigation or address particular issues.
-If the Appeals Officer receives new information (not reasonably available through the exercise of due diligence at the time of the investigation) pursuant to his or her efforts to clarify facts, that he or she believes may change the outcome, the Appeals Officer shall ask the investigator(s) to reconsider his or her acceptance or rejection of the findings in light of the new information, The Appeals Officer will render a decision in writing, to both parties, within fifteen (15) College business days of receipt of the request for review.
+If the Appeals Officer receives new information (not reasonably available through the exercise of due diligence at the time of the investigation) pursuant to their efforts to clarify facts, that he or she believes may change the outcome, the Appeals Officer shall ask the investigator(s) to reconsider the findings in light of the new information, The Appeals Officer will render a decision in writing, to both parties, within fifteen (15) College business days of receipt of the request for review.
 The decision of the Appeals Officer is final.